ketanhdoshi/ketanhdoshi.github.io/_posts/2021-4-1-Beam-Search.md

 **Repeat till END token**

-- It continues doing this till it picks an “<END>” token as the best character for some position, which then concludes that branch of the sequence.
+- It continues doing this till it picks an “&lt;END&gt;” token as the best character for some position, which then concludes that branch of the sequence.

 It finally ends up with the two best sequences and predicts the one with the higher overall probability.